MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Added :ref:`Mock event tracing <mock_event_tracing>`.
 - Added, in Front Panel, the ability to resize the window, an options toolbar, and a status bar (see :ref:`frontpanel_overview`).
 - Fixed, in Front Panel, synchronization on the widget display accesses and rendering of the widgets other than display.
-- Fixed initialization of an empty Immortal Heap when :ref:`option_immortal_heap` is set to 0.
+- Fixed initialization of an empty Immortals Heap when :ref:`option_immortal_heap` is set to 0.
 - Fixed the implementation of `Tracer.isTraceStarted()`_ that could return ``true`` when trace recording is not yet enabled in some cases.
 - Fixed `InputStream.reset()`_ method on a :ref:`Resource <chapter.microej.applicationResources>` that could throw an unexpected `IOException`_ after the end of stream is reached.
 - Fixed Front Panel not starting at boot.
 It was previously only displayed after the `MicroUI.start()`_ call.